CHAC Board of Directors

 With a B.A. in Mathematics from Princeton, a M.Sc. in Mathematics from Stanford, and a Ph.D. in Mathematical Logic from Oxford, where he was a Fulbright Scholar -- credentials buttressed by membership in Phi Beta Kappa and Sigma XI honor societies and awards of NSF, NDEA and Woodrow Wilson Fellowships -- Phil seemed destined for academia.

-Sure enough, he began his professional career teaching Math as a post-doc at Stanford.
+He began his professional career teaching Math as a post-doc at Stanford.
 But Silicon Valley’s siren song lured him to a consultancy at Intel to develop software and firmware for the world’s first floating-point numeric accelerator on a chip.
-He soon left Stanford to form his own company that provided both technical and management expertise in computer science for the next 25 years and led to a third career, as an expert witness helping to resolve intellectual property disputes.
+He left Stanford to form his own company that provided both technical and management expertise in computer science for the next 25 years and led to a third career as an expert witness helping to resolve intellectual property disputes.

 John Radford | Town of Los Altos Hills